 Check the Power

 If your furnace is running on electricity, make sure that the device is getting an adequate power supply.
 If your breaker is tripped, your device is not getting any energy to run.
 You can switch on the breaker if it’s tripped.
-But if your circuit breaker keeps on tripping repeatedly, you need to Call R&R Mechanical for professional heating replacement Wyoming, MI.
+But if your circuit breaker keeps on tripping repeatedly, you need to Call R&R Mechanical for professional furnace replacement Grand Rapids.

 Check the Pilot Light